chef/chef-web-docs/snapshots/slide_decks/source/list_resources.rst

  .. revealjs:: 4. file

-    Use the :doc:`file resource <resource_file>` to manage files that already exist on a node.
+    Use the file resource to manage files that already exist on a node.

     For example, create a copy of a file in a different directory: